icopy-site/awesome-cn/docs/awesome/awesome-neovim.md

 - [metalelf0/jellybeans-nvim](https://github.com/metalelf0/jellybeans-nvim) - A port of jellybeans colorscheme.
 - [lalitmee/cobalt2.nvim](https://github.com/lalitmee/cobalt2.nvim) - A port of cobalt2 colorscheme using colorbuddy.
-- [calind/selenized.nvim](https://github.com/calind/selenized.nvim) - Lua port of Selenized theme with support for Tree-sitter, nvim-cmp, GitSigns and some more.

 ### Colorscheme Creation